Personal Projects

 Audio Analyzer

 This is an Audio Analyzer program I wrote using Processing.
-It features the ability for the user to play a desired mp3 audio file and see graphical representations of certain information on the file.
+Users can play a desired MP3 audio file and see graphical representations of certain information.
 This includes the Audio Waveform and its Polar Graph representation, the Discrete Fourier Transform of the audio, the audio's level, and also its beat.

 Java